 Then, I placed each roll in the pan and covered it with more cinnamon sugar paste.
 (I really loaded it here, this is optional)

-I baked it at the temperature displayed on the container, for about 20-25 minutes, until the rolls were golden brown.
+I baked it at the temperature displayed on the container, about 20-25 minutes… basically until the rolls were golden brown.

-Once I removed the rolls from the oven, I let it set for about 3 minutes.
+Once I removed the rolls from the oven, I let it sit for about 5 minutes.
 While the rolls were still warm, I spread cream cheese frosting over the top and served immediately.